 How do I remove your auctions from my calendar?

 The Luxury Travel Diary auction calendar is subscription-based.
 As such, you simply need to remove the subscription.
 How you do this will depend on the calendar you are using.
 For example, instructions on removing a calendar from macOS are available on apple.com.
-For other platforms just search google for “removing subscription calendar” from the software you are using.
+For other platforms just search google for “removing subscription calendar” with regard to the software you’re using.